| tadyatha om gate gate paragate parasamgate bodhi svaha

 It is an expression of individuality; it is a personal thing.

 Likewise, the variety of the different world religious philosophies is a very useful and beautiful thing."

 Barbara, some of the language on your website seems contradictory.
 Sometimes you say that dharma-bhava is the place to look for religion (at least, as you say,"public religion").
 But in other portions of your commentary you say that ethics and morality (which you say are typical duplicate words in the English lexicon!) are matters of bandhu bhava.
 Isn't ethics a part of religion?

 But in other portions of your commentary you say that ethics and morality (which you say are typical duplicate words in the English lexicon!) are matters of bandhu bhava.

 Isn't ethics a part of religion?

 No, ethics is not the same as religion.

-In the graphical organizer model of the Jyotisha kundali chart, Bandhu-bhava-4 always occupies the awkward shad-ashtaka 6-8 angle vis-a-vis Dharma-bhava-9.
+In the graphical organizer model of the Jyotisha kundali chart, Bandhu-bhava-4 always occupies the awkward shad-ashtaka 6-8 challenge-angle vis-a-vis Dharma-bhava-9.

-Ethics = "ethos ""the customs of a settled people".
+Ethics = ethos the folkways, ancient customs, and established cultural norms of a settled people.
 Ethics are governed by Chandra, the matriarchal culture; ethics are customs = customary distinctions between 'right' (permitted) and 'wrong' (not permitted) behaviors within the settlement.
 People who disregard the ethical customs of a settlement will find themselves barred from the settlement

 Dharma = truth.
 Dharma = reality, real truth.
 Yet for most people dharma bhava simply indicates one's relationship to the patriarchal culture, to priesthood, and to one's beliefs, which unfortunately have no guaranteed relationship to the truth.
 Indeed, from a Buddhist perspective, there is no such thing as a"true" belief because all beliefs are delusory products of the mind.